-The adventures of Robin Hood take place during the reign of Richard I (known as Richard the Lionheart) from 1189 to 1199.
+The adventures of Robin Hood take place during the reign of Richard 'the Lionheart', from 1189 to 1199.
 This was a time of social injustice and great economic inequality, and tales of outlaws began to be popular with the common people.
 These tales were often based on real people, men who tried to escape justice and live a free life in nature.
 Men like Robin Hood.